ayebear/ayebear-website/games.md

 2019-11-04

 Formerly known as "super secret demo".
 Features life points, colors, light beams, and bidirectional time travel.
 Condensed down the levels to just the more difficult and interesting ones.
-Breakthroughs were made with time travel, and it was working so well since the previous version of Project Square.
+Breakthroughs were made with time travel, and it was working so well compared to the previous version of the game.
 I was finally able to continue making time travel levels.
 The four user inputs were introduced: undo/redo, rewind/un-rewind.

 <!-- [![Toroban Demo 0]({{ site.url }}/data/super_secret_demo.gif)](https://toroban.com/super_secret_demo/) -->